 Posts on Make Every Day an Event may contain affiliate links which means we may earn a small commission on purchases at no extra cost to you.
 To learn more, please read our full disclosure here.

 - Combine baking soda, citric acid and corn starch in a mixing bowl.

 - Blend all the ingredients together with a whisk.

 - Add the bubble bath to the mixture, one teaspoon at a time.
 Add the witch hazel and coloring.
-I wanted my bombs to be pink and used this cosmetic grade, mica-based pigment color:
+I wanted my bombs to be pink and used this cosmetic grade, mica-based pigment color.

 Using a spray bottle to combine the witch hazel and mica food coloring allowed me to add moisture to the dry mix in a controlled fashion.

 Place the cut petals at the bottom of the molds.

 I also wanted my heart shaped bombs to be glittery.
 I accomplished this by sprinkling about 1/8 teaspoon of glitter into each mold.
-Here is the cosmetic grade gold sparkle I used:
+Here is the cosmetic grade gold sparkle I used.